gh-cli-for-education/gh-education/docs/src/temas/syntax-analysis/earley/moo.md

 - `formatError(token)` returns a string with an error message describing a parse error at that token (for example, the string might contain the line and column where the error was found).
-- `has(name)` returns true if the lexer can emit tokens with that name.
-This is used to resolve `%`-specifiers in compiled nearley grammars.

 > Note: if you are searching for a lexer that allows indentation-aware
 > grammars (like in Python), you can still use moo.
 See [this